pgdogdev/docs/docs/configuration/pgdog.toml/general.md

 Default: **`60_000`** (60s)

+### `shutdown_termination_timeout`

+How long to wait for active connections to be forcibly terminated after `shutdown_timeout` expires.
+If set, PgDog will send `CANCEL` requests to PostgreSQL for any remaining active queries before tearing down connection pools.
+This prevents long-running queries from lingering after shutdown begins.

+Default: **disabled**

 ### `query_timeout`

 Maximum amount of time to wait for a Postgres query to finish executing.
 Use only in unreliable network conditions or when Postgres runs on unreliable hardware.